BAL Coach of the Year

 The Basketball Africa Coach of the Year Award is an annual Basketball Africa League (BAL) award given to the best coach of a given season.
 The award was first handed out in the 2022 season to José Neto.

+The winner of the award is based on two criteria: developed a mutually respectful relationship with league, game officials, media, opponents and fans; and had the best results based on the resources at their disposal.

+The winner of the awards is decided by voting by all head coaches and two assistant coaches per team, which cannot vote on a coach on their same team.
+Fouad Abou Chakra is the only award to winner to have won the championship in the same season, in 2025.